citp/privacy-policy-historical/n/nc/ncp/ncpa.org.md

-> *The following text is extracted and transformed from the ncpa.org privacy policy that was archived on 2012-06-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120621025721id_/http%3A//www.ncpa.org/about/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ncpa.org privacy policy that was archived on 2012-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121231165036id_/http%3A//www.ncpa.org/about/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy for NCPA Websites | National Center for Policy Analysis | NCPA
+# Privacy Policy for NCPA Websites | NCPA

 ## Privacy Policy for NCPA Websites